How to use the Dual SIM iPhone XS/Max on Verizon, T-Mobile and AT&T

 Sorry, you won't be able to use Sprint for the cheap unlimited plus prepaid Verizon for the coverage

-or Max with iOS 12.1 AND a carrier-provided QR code or app for setting up the eSIM
+What you need: unlocked iPhone XS or Max with iOS 12.1 AND a carrier-provided QR code or app for setting up the eSIM

 What you can do: use one CDMA and one GSM, or two GSM carriers.
 Receive calls and send texts on both cards, but not at the same time.
 Use one card for calls/texts, and another for data.
 Store many eSIM plans, but use only one at a time.
 Set preferred line for individual contacts, or iMessage/FaceTime.

 What you can't do: use two CDMA carrier plans on one iPhone.
 Receive a "call waiting" or "missed call/text" notification for one card when you are using the other during calls or texts.
 Use both cards for data.

 Back in 2010, European carriers got pretty stirred up by Apple's intent to get even more influential, solder a SIM card into the next iPhone, and allow people to flash it for use with any carrier they want via a simple app download.
 Well, that's what the eSIM is, a virtual subscriber identification module chip with no plastic carrier surrounding it.

 At the time, EU carriers threatened to cut subsidies they doled out to Apple for each iPhone, as well as taking the Apple promos off their home pages in a short-lived retaliation.
 Well, subsidies are now gone anyway, and honey badger doesn't care, Apple finally outed its first eSIM iPhones.
 Previously it had iPads and Apple Watch with the tech, but when the world's most popular consumer electronics product is involved, all carrier bets are off.